 Growing up, I watched people around me get so emotionally invested in this thing they had no control over.
 Living in Indianapolis during the 90s – before Peyton Manning came to town and during Michael Jordan’s domination of the Pacers – those emotions were negative more often than not.

 It didn’t make sense to me – living and dying by how a particular group of men performed their rather arbitrary jobs.
 Criticizing and second guessing folks who were the best in the world at what they do.
-Pledging alliance to an organization owned by billionaires and staffed by millionaires who would bounce to the next city as soon as they got a better offer.
+Pledging alliance to an organization owned by billionaires and staffed by millionaires who bounce to the next city as soon as they got a better offer.

 And yet, two nights ago we spent five hours at the bar below our apartment watching Game 7 of the World Series and running through the full range of human emotion – optimism, curiosity, despair, concern, frustration, anger, sadness, relief, and, ultimately, exuberance.
-When the final out was made at 12:46am EDT, we screamed and hugged and high-fived both new friends and complete strangers.
+When the final out was made at 12:46am EDT, we screamed and hugged and high-fived new friends and complete strangers.
 It was beautiful.

 I am so thankful for the privilege of being present for that moment in history.
 I’m so thankful for how that moment made me feel.